frankcollins3/Bee.js/README.md

 LOLOLOLOLOL!! the Do-For Loop:
 JS 2d-Matrix.
 Create array of arrays and it will execute a coding-statement, per array, till for block met (maybe) lol.

+// update: if it was modeled after the useEffect, a differentiating factor could be exportable/modularized useEffect()